Focus on you

 Matt’s considering the Premier HDHP because paycheck contributions are moderate, and the deductible is lower than the Base HDHP.
 Along with the semiannual company contributions to the HSA that will help offset some of their specialist visits, this keeps their total costs low.
 Matt knows the importance of focusing on the future, and he likes the idea of having another tax-free retirement savings option through the HSA, so he’ll be saving additional tax dollars by making his own contributions.
 He’ll need to choose well and decide which option works best for them.

 Ava’s considering the PPO Plan because she knows doctor visits only require copays, and the low deductible means coinsurance will kick in sooner.
 She knows she’ll pay more from each paycheck for this coverage, but she’s comfortable with this planned expense.
+She plans to contribute to the health care FSA to save taxes on her expected out-of-pocket medical expenses.
+Using the pre-tax account is like getting a discount on eligible medical expenses.

 A. Election resultsB.
 Easy riderC.
 Emergency roomD.
 Earth's rotation